wenhangao21/ICLR25-CROP/original_code_and_trained_models/Sec5_1_NS_with_low_Reynolds/README.md

 ```

 - Fig. 1 (b)
 	- The folder `Increase_with_layers` contains the scripts for measuring all the errors.
 This experiments are repeated 20 times on a much smaller set of training data.
-The errors are also measured on the training set sa the purpose is only to show the discretization error.
-The trained models (300 of them) can be downloaded via the link above.
+The errors are also measured on the training set as the purpose is only to show the discretization error.
+The trained models (300 of them) can be downloaded via the same link above.